 Alan is best known as the principal investigator on New Horizons, the first-ever mission to Pluto and the Kuiper Belt.
 He has made detailed studies of Neptune's largest moon, Triton.
 Every now and then his desire to learn something new brings him closer to home to study asteroids or the thin atmosphere of the Earth's Moon.

 He has been a guest observer on numerous NASA satellite observatories, including the International Ultraviolet Explorer, the Hubble Space Telescope, the International Infrared Observer and the Extreme Ultraviolet Observer.

-How did you wind up working on the Pluto mission?
+How did you wind up working on New Horizons?

 When did you know you wanted to be involved in space science?

 I would say since I was 7 or 8.
 I've had this illness a long time ...
 I just got real excited by the Apollo program and wanted to be part of space exploration.

 How did you decide to focus on the planets of our solar system?

 I like the planets because they are real places that you can go to and send machines to.
 Faraway astronomy -- galactic astronomy and extra-galactic astronomy -- is really cool stuff, but to me it's about destinations.
 I picked the outer solar system because by the time I was in graduate school all the first explorations of Mars and Venus and Jupiter, Saturn and Uranus were already out of the way and there was no chance to get on board something really groundbreaking.
 With Pluto and the Kuiper Belt, it's wide open.
 It's like the Wild West.
 You get to be the first to do things.
 It has its own romance and excitement in addition to the actual research value.

 What advice would you give to someone who wants to take the same career path as you?